 The Allocation Transfer Program (ATP) and Pacific Integrated Commercial Fishery Initiative (PICFI) have relinquished existing commercial licence eligibilities from fish harvesters on a voluntary basis and re-issued these to eligible First Nation organizations as communal commercial licences.
 The PICFI, announced in 2007, is aimed at achieving environmentally sustainable and economically viable commercial fisheries, where conservation is the first priority and First Nations' aspirations to be more involved are supported.
 The Government of Canada committed \$175 million over the first five years (2007-2012) to implement the initiative.
-PICFI is under review and options are being considered on how to continue to support First Nations involvement in commercial fisheries.
-DFO is reviewing options and will continue to deliver on the Pacific Commercial Fisheries Diversification Initiative (Indigenous and Northern Affairs Canada Strategic Partnership Initiative) for 2017-18.
+The program was renewed on a temporary basis until Budget 2017 when it was announced that PICFI is to receive permanent long term funding of \$22.05 million annually.